-This article was first published on Nairobi Business Monthly June 2016
+This article was first published in Nairobi Law Monthly June 2016 edition.

 Today’s businesses have learnt that life and death are a click away.
 Whatever you say online will be used against you in the court of public opinion.
 Philippines boxing champion Manny Pacqiao learnt this lesson the hard way after his ratings dropped following a homophobic tweet which he had posted.
 His mistake cost him an endorsement contract with Nike.

 When Central Bank of Kenya (CBK) Governor Patrick Njoroge placed Chase Bank under receivership after it faced liquidity problems, he cited inaccurate social media reports as one of the causes of the bank run that led to panic withdrawals.
 The Inspector General of Police later issued a statement that a blogger had been arrested and would be charged for misuse of social media to disseminate falsehoods against the sector.